thebiglabasky/sql-tables-parser/README.md

 # SQL Tables Parser

-A robust CLI tool to parse SQL queries and extract table names using a regex-based approach that handles CTEs, joins, schema notation, quoted identifiers, and string literals.
+CLI tool to parse SQL queries and extract table names using a regex-based approach that handles CTEs, joins, schema notation, quoted identifiers, and string literals.

 ## Features